codsen/codsen/packages/util-array-object-or-both/readme.md

 ## API

 API is simple - just pass your value through this library's function.
 If it's valid, it will be normalised to either `array` or `object` or `any`.
-If it's not valid, error will be thrown.
+If it's not valid, an error will be thrown.

 Input argument   | Type   | Obligatory? | Description
 -----------------|--------|-------------|-------------